-Student experiments flown to the edge of space by balloons and launched in rockets.
+Student experiments flown to the edge of space by balloons.

 A PongSat is an experiment that fits inside of a ping pong ball.

 ‘satellites’ are flown to the edge of space by balloon.

 The PongSats are then returned to the student.

 It’s an easy and inexpensive way to get students excited about science and engineering.

 experiments that can fit inside a ping pong ball.